Updated: Jul 10, 2026, 11:31 PM GMT+0000

 Reporter-ready exports and visuals

-Use the CSV for newsroom charts, the state brief for copy, and the SVG card when a producer needs a quick visual.
+Use the CSV for newsroom charts, the state brief for copy, and the SVG visuals when a producer needs a quick graphic.

 All-state CSV

-Copy every state row with rank, Confusion Score, top topic, wrong-answer rate, sample size, and study rhythm.
+Copy every state row with rank, Confusion Score, top topic, wrong-answer rate, denominator fields, sample size, and study rhythm.

 Rankingjurisdiction, rank, Confusion Score, top missed topic, top-topic wrong-answer rate